Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Conclusion

 \section{Conclusion}

-In this paper, we propose an adversarial learning method to estimate intermediate acoustic features, which plays a significant role in generating natural and expressive speech in the single-stage lightweight TTS system.
-Equipped with a prosody conditioned aligner, our proposed model outperforms the Glow-TTS based model ($+0.36$ MOS) and LiteTTS ($+0.22$ MOS) while preserving lightweight properties.
-As future work, we will design a generative model-based stochastic prosody predictor to further extend prosody controllability.
-In addition, we will extend our proposed aligner to have a capability of generating multi-speaker's speech signals by conditioning speaker-dependent features.
+In this paper, we propose an adversarial learning method to reliably estimate a prosody embedding, an intermediate acoustic feature that plays a significant role in generating natural speech in single-stage lightweight TTS systems.
+The proposed model, equipped with an internal aligner that synergizes with the prosody embedding, outperforms the Glow-TTS based model (+0.36 MOS) and LiteTTS (+0.22 MOS) in terms of naturalness while preserving its lightweight properties, at the cost of a minor decrease in intelligibility.